tambien/InteractiveMusic/week_01/README.md

 ## ANALOG AUDIO

 When translating sound waves into electrical signals, synthesizers use voltage.
-A typical range would be ±15V.
+A typical range would be ±15V or ±5V.

+For demonstration, I will be using modular synths made with [BEAP](https://github.com/stretta/BEAP/wiki/BEAP-Modular---Overview-and-Install) for Max/MSP.

 ## Sources